MaximFilimonovGH/welshsynonyms/README.md

 mongorestore --db welshWordsLists <path_to_welshWordsLists_BSON>
 ```

-## Difficulty settings

-Difficulty settings are enabled by default, and words are acquired from lists of Welsh words based on difficulty.

-To disable the difficulty settings and acquire the words from a predefined list of Welsh words, several files need to be adjusted:

-- `src/app/app.component.html`: comment code marked by "DIFFICULTY SETTING SLIDER"
-- `src/app/game/game.component.html`: comment code marked by "DIFFICULTY SETTING SLIDER"
-- `src/app/game-advanced/game-advanced.component.html`: comment code marked by "DIFFICULTY SETTING SLIDER"
-- `src/app/game/game.component.ts/`: comment function marked by "// WITH DIFFICULTY SETTING" and uncomment function marked by "//WITHOUT DIFFICULTY SETTING"
-- `src/app/game-advanced/game-advanced.component.ts/`: comment function marked by "//WITH DIFFICULTY SETTING" and uncomment function marked by "//WITHOUT DIFFICULTY SETTING"

 ## Environment Variables

 To make use of the mongoDB connection, you need to provide mongoDB user settings in `.env` file in the source directory.